jgato/jgato/random_docs/Debugging monitoring stack on Openshift.md

 The kube-burner jobs that I will create can be found [here](https://github.com/jgato/kube-burner/tree/master/examples/workloads/kubelet-density-heavy-node)

-What is actually this example doing?: it is creating a pair client/server pods.
-Because it is configured with 280 iteractions, it will create 280 clients and 280 serves.
+**What is actually this example doing?**

+it is 90% the same than 'kubelet-density-heavy'. it is creating a pair client/server pods.
+Because it is configured with 170 iteractions, it will create 170 clients and 170 serves.
 Also, I am placing all the pods in the same host.
-Therefore, the host will have to have capacity for at least 560 pods.
+Therefore, the host will have to have capacity for at least 340 pods.

 About the limit of pods, by default OCP has a limit of 252 per node.
 We will change that following this interesting [article](https://cloud.redhat.com/blog/500_pods_per_node).
 I have increased pods limit to 400, which does not require to provide more IP Addresses.
+Our 340 burning pods + the currently existing ones should not reach the limit.

 The experiment will push the cluster limits.
 It is not only about the number of pods, also, it depends on the communication capacities between 'kubelet' and 'kube-apiserver' and the number of requests.
 This can be tuned with the qps/burst.
 There is a great article about the [limits of running pods](https://cloud.redhat.com/blog/500_pods_per_node).

 ### Burning worker-0

 The starting point of this node is pretty clean, a part from some Operators used on Telco/RAN environments.
+About 60 pods and 50 network (mainly virtual) interfaces.

 ```bash
 $ oc debug node/worker-0.el8k-ztp-1.hpecloud.org